Supply Chain Management

 Confirmation of Efforts Made by Our Suppliers

-In FY2022, we conducted a CSR survey on about 300 suppliers with the goal of eliminating business partners with high risks of serious human rights violations related to child labor and forced labor.
-As a result, we did not confirm any applicable business partners or incidents leading to serious human rights violations.
+In FY2024, our company conducted a CSR survey of 638 companies with the goal of eliminating client companies with high risks of serious human rights violations related to child labor and forced labor.
+As a result of this survey, we did not confirm any client companies applicable to incidents leading to serious human rights violations.
+We have also requested that our client companies make improvements regarding any issues identified in the survey results.

 IBIDEN Suppliers' Compliance Counter